dlsfldl/GM4HDDA_2023/README.md

 Install PyTorch and torchvision from the following link: [https://pytorch.org](https://pytorch.org).

 ## Homework 1
 Follow the instructions in the ``HW1.ipynb`` file.
-After you complete and run the HW ipython file, send the result file to ``csj@robotics.snu.ac.kr``.
+After you complete and run the HW ipython file, send the result file to ``hdda2023@robotics.snu.ac.kr ``.